Best Online Master’s Degrees in: Computer Science

 Stanford University also claimed our award for career support because of the services its career development center provides to its students and graduates.
 In addition to career counseling, the university's career development center offers career fair strategies, a jobs and internships database, a letter of recommendation service, and an on-campus interview program.
 Stanford University also offers an alumni mentoring program that enables students to receive career and academic advice from graduates.

 Georgia Southern University received our award for financial support.
-According to the National Center of Education Statistics (NCES), 90% of full-time beginning undergraduate students received financial aid in the 2010-2011 school year.
-Georgia Southern University’s department of financial aid includes 23 full-time staff dedicated to providing accessible financial aid services that enable students to pursue a college degree.
+According to the National Center of Education Statistics (NCES), 90% of full-time beginning undergraduate students received financial aid.
+Georgia Southern University's department of financial aid includes 23 full-time staff dedicated to providing accessible financial aid services that enable students to pursue a college degree.
 Students have access to federal, state, and local government grants and scholarship, institutional grants and scholarships, and student loan programs.

 Johns Hopkins University claimed our award for technology support.
 U.S. News & World Report placed the university first in the student service and technology category of the top online graduate computer information technology programs.
 The Baltimore-based university offers its online students 24/7 live technical support, a smartphone application with which students can access course material, and live streaming video.